Configure CAA records in Alibaba Cloud DNS to restrict which certificate authorities (CAs) can issue HTTPS certificates for your domain.

 value |

-The domain name of a CA or an email address used for violation notifications. |
+The domain of the authorized CA, or an email address for reporting violations. |

-Add a CAA record
+Add CAA records

 -